Biden: Killing of al-Qaida leader is long-sought ‘justice’

 The operation is a significant counterterrorism win for the Biden administration just 11 months after American troops left the country after a two-decade war.

-The strike was carried out by the Central Intelligence Agency, according to five people familiar with the matter who spoke on the condition of anonymity.
+The strike was carried out by the CIA, according to five people familiar with the matter who spoke on the condition of anonymity.
 Neither Biden nor the White House detailed the CIA’s involvement in the strike.

 The house Al-Zawahri was in when he was killed was owned by a top aide to senior Taliban leader Sirajuddin Haqqani, according to a senior intelligence official.
 The official also added that a CIA ground team and aerial reconnaissance conducted after the drone strike confirmed al-Zawahri’s death.